 Let’s be clear – what exactly is a top?
 It’s when a stock or the whole market reaches some price and then comes tumbling down.
-Investors that try to ride out a top could lose all their gains and then some, Cramer said.
+If you try to ride out a top, you could lose all your gains and then some.

-In Cramer's experience, sooner or later every stock, every market, reaches a point where it can go no higher, and, in fact, starts going a whole lot lower, maybe for years.
-This is historical fact, he said.
-Anyone who owns a stock that stock keeps going higher and higher should recognize that there will come a time to get out.
-No one wants to give up on a moneymaker, but every stock has its peak.
-It's best to be prepared for it.
+Sooner or later every stock, every market, reaches a point where it can go no higher, and, in fact, starts going a whole lot lower, maybe for years.
+This is historical fact.
+If you own a stock and that stock keeps chugging along, going higher and higher, at a certain point you know you should get out.
+No one wants to give up on a moneymaker, but you have to be honest with yourself – the stock’s going to hit a peak at some point, and it’s best to be prepared for it.

-Don’t approach this like the Street, Cramer said.
-When he was working for Goldman Sachs, the graybeards on staff would tell him not to sell until a stock had been downgraded.
+Don’t approach this like the Street.
+When Cramer was working for Goldman Sachs, the graybeards on staff would tell him not to sell until a stock had been downgraded.
 But what’s the point of that?
 Wait until the stock has already come down?
 Forget it.

 Another way to watch for a top is to track the competition.
-Investors have to watch more than just their stock when doing homework – they have to watch the whole sector.
-They have to keep their eyes on any up-and-comers ready to gobble up market share and send their stock hurtling down.
-Otherwise, investors can expect to get blindsided, their stock will hit a top, and they will lose money, Cramer said.
+Home Gamers, you have to watch more than just your stock when doing homework – you have to watch the whole sector.
+You need to make sure there aren’t any up-and-comers ready to gobble up market share and send your stock hurtling down.
+Otherwise, Cramer practically guarantees you’ll get blindsided, your stock will hit a top, and you'll lose money.